Sensoray526 DO block (not recommended)

 channel remains at the last value attained while the model was running.

-the board sets the corresponding channel to the value of the Initial value vector when execution stops.
+sets the corresponding channel to the value of the Initial value vector when execution stops.
+Enter a

-Enter a scalar or a vector that is the same length as the channel
+scalar or a vector that is the same length as the channel vector.
+If you

-vector.
-If you specify a scalar value, that value is replicated as
+specify a scalar value, that value is replicated as initial value over

-initial value over the channel vector.
-The channels are set to the
+the channel vector.
+The channels are set to the initial values between

-initial values between the time the model is downloaded and the time
+the time the model is downloaded and the time it is started.

 Enter the base sample time or a multiple of the base sample